developer-zebra/developer-zebra-site/src/emdk-for-android/7-3/intents/irda/index.md

 		//Create pending intent
 		PendingIntent piResponse = PendingIntent.getBroadcast(getApplicationContext().getApplicationContext(), REQUEST_CODE, responseIntent, PendingIntent.FLAG_UPDATE_CURRENT);

-		//Send pending intent as CALLBACK_RESPONSE.
-IrDA API responds to the pending intent mentioned here intent.putExtra("CALLBACK_RESPONSE", piResponse);
+		//Send pending intent as CALLBACK_RESPONSE
+		//IrDA API responds to the pending intent specified here intent.putExtra("CALLBACK_RESPONSE", piResponse);

 		//Send the broadcast
 		sendBroadcast(intent);

-The new server name is kept in device memory until device restart, after which the server name is reset to its default server name.
+The new server name is kept in device memory until device restart, after which the server name is reset to the “**IrDA:TinyTP**” default server name.
 To determine command success, see [Get Feedback for Commands](#getfeedbackforcommands).

 -----